vamshing/x9115397/hw/code/10/readme.md

 - **Early convergence** on some models was noticed.
 This could be controlled by both  mutation probability and the proportion of child -parent selection mix.In our algorithm, the mutation rate is a constant throughout the run.
 - **Aggregating Objectives**: By objective function values to a point form and performing operations, we fail to recognize the accuracy on results.
 I have used the aggregation over the domination score for faster computation of the solutions space.
 However, this can be viewed as a threat as functions cannot always be aggregated.
 Domination score is preferred for accurate results.
 -  **Slow convergence** leads to more computing power demand.
 Hence, some of the ways like Aggregating Objectives was used to work around this problem.
+-  **More Candidate Vectors** The analysis used [1,20] as lower and upperbound for the candidate generation.Howver, expanding the set to [1,100] would give us more candidate space to explore.

 ####vii.
 Scope of future work: